 - a.
 Program description by level, identifying concentrations and minors as applicable; - b.
 Brief history of the program; - c.
 Recommendations from the previous external review and progress made toward addressing them (copy found on CMU assessment website); - d.
 Mission statement and goals for the program, including the program's centrality to CMU's role and mission and strategic plan, and as applicable, how it adds value to the region; - e.
 How the program's curriculum supports other majors/minors and general education requirements, as applicable - f.
 Locational/comparative advantage; - g.
-Any unique characteristics of the program; and - h.
+Ways in which the program engages students from diverse backgrounds, including students from underserved and/or underrepresented groups. - h.
+Any unique characteristics of the program; and - i.
 Other information/data (program's option).